oddcamp/frontend-manual/README.md

 * Also make sure:
   - it embraces [ARIA](https://developers.google.com/web/fundamentals/accessibility/semantics-aria) attributes
-  - UI's are usable with keyboard
+  - UI's are usable with a keyboard
-  - visually hidden elements are excluded from tab order
+  - visually hidden elements are excluded from the tab order
-  - the rest of the page is excluded from tab order when modal is opened
+  - the rest of the page is excluded from tab order when a modal is opened
-  - dropdown menus and tabs work as least with Tab button (enabling arrow buttons would be a nice touch)
+  - dropdown menus and tabs work at least with the Tab key (enabling arrow buttons would be a nice touch)
   - click and touch targets are at least `44x44px` in size

 ### Smart Quotes